thosgood/this-weeks-finds/markdown/251-300/week289.md

 can be drastically different.
 For example, if we start with the natural numbers, its group completion is the integers!

-So, to improve our topological monoid Ω(X) into a topological group, I think this is what we should do.
-Take the path component of the identity and group complete that, getting a group G. Then build a topological group with the same group of path components as Ω(X), but with each component replaced by the group G.
+So, to improve our topological monoid \Omega(X) into a topological group, I think this is what we should do.
+Take the path component of the identity and group complete that, getting a group G. Then build a topological group with the same group of path components as \Omega(X), but with each component replaced by the group G.

 I'm pretty sure this trick lets us turn the monoid of based Moore loops